calypsonet/keyple-android-demo-control/README.md

   - For each contract:
   - Unpack the contract
   - If the `ContractVersionNumber` == 0 then the contract is blank, move on to the next contract.
   - If `ContractVersionNumber` is not the expected one (==1 for the current version) reject the card.
-Abort Transaction if `inTransactionFlag` is true.
+Abort Transaction if `isSecureSessionMode` is true.
   - If `ContractValidityEndDate` points to a date in the past mark contract as Expired.
   - If `EventContractUsed` points to the current contract index & **not valid** flag is false then mark it as Validated.
   - If the `ContractTariff` value for the contract is 2 or 3, unpack the counter associated to the contract to extract the counter value.
   - Add contract data to the list of contracts read to return to the upper layer.
-  - If `inTransactionFlag` is true, close the Validation session.
+  - If `isSecureSessionMode` is true, close the Validation session.
   - Return the status of the operation to the upper layer. <Exit process>

 ## Screens